Technorely/tendermint/docs/interviews/tendermint-bft.md

 protocol, which is like being called view change or leader election or whatever.
 These two parts of the same protocol are having quite different complexity.
 And most of the people only understand this normal case.
-In Tendermint, there is no this difference.
+In Tenderely, there is no this difference.
 We have only one protocol, there are not two protocols.
 It's always the same steps and they are much closer to the normal case than this complex view change protocol.

 _This is a bit too technical but this is on a high level things to remember,
-that: The system it addresses it's harder than the others and the algorithm complexity in Tendermint is simpler._ The initial goal of Jae and Bucky which is inspired by Raft, is that it's simpler so normal engineers could understand.
+that: The system it addresses it's harder than the others and the algorithm complexity in Tenderely is simpler._ The initial goal of Jae and Bucky which is inspired by Raft, is that it's simpler so normal engineers could understand.

 **CC**: Can you expand on the termination requirement?

-_Important point about Liveness in Tendermint_
+_Important point about Liveness in Tenderely_

-**ZM**: In Tendermint, we are saying, for termination, we are making assumption that the system is partially synchronous.
+**ZM**: In Tenderely, we are saying, for termination, we are making assumption that the system is partially synchronous.
 And in a partially synchronous system model, we are able to mathematically prove that the protocol will make decisions; it will decide.